mwvgroup/pwv_kpno/rst_source/documentation/accessing_data.rst

 Checking For Available Data
 ===========================

-To check what years of SuomiNet data are locally available, use the ``downloaded_years`` function.
+To check what years of data have been downloaded from the SuomiNet server, use the ``downloaded_years`` function.

 .. autofunction:: pwv_kpno.pwv_atm.downloaded_years